Surrey Hills suburb profile

 Surrey Hills property market performance

-Sales activity has been robust, with 61 houses and 35 units sold in the past 12 months.
+Sales activity has been consistent, with 43 houses and 20 units sold in the past three months.
 Houses are taking longer to sell, with a median of 59 days on the market, compared to 35 days for units, suggesting a quicker turnover in the unit market.

-The rental market in Surrey Hills has shown varied trends, with house rents remaining stable over the last 12 months, while unit rents have increased by 7.3%, reflecting a growing demand for rental units.
+The rental market in Surrey Hills has experienced moderate changes, with house rents increasing by 3.5% and unit rents rising by 9.1% over the last 12 months.
+This reflects a stronger demand for rental units in the suburb.

 | Houses | Units | |